erickillian/wordle-app/README.md

 # RANKER 🏓

-### Table Tennis (aka Ping Pong) Rankings and Stats for Offices or Local Leagues
+### General Games and Stats for Offices or Local Leagues

+##### !NOTE this site only contains convergle, a wordle clone

-Add players, events and match results.
-Ratings and leaderboard are updated automatically.
+Add players, Ratings and leaderboard are updated automatically.

 Hobby project, made with Django + DRF, VueJS (Vuex, Vue Rouer, Vuetify).

 #### Localization

-App is available in two languages: English and Russian.
+App is available in one languages: English.
+(Support could be added for more)

 ##### Local installation steps: